Nikoloutsos/Nikoloutsos/README.md

 # Hey <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is konstantinos Nikoloutsos, I'm from Greece, Studying at the University of AUEB.
 You can find me on  [![LinkedIn][3.2]][2].
-- 🔭 I’m currently working on myconstructor.gr and as a freelancer
+- 🔭 I’m currently working as iOS developer at Vodafone
 - 💬 Ask me about IT questions I'd be happy to help
 - 📫 How to reach me: konstantinosnikolouts@gmail.com